cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 **A: A block is forged every 8 seconds.
 Each block forged creates 2 Ark.**

+*Q: What does "top 51" delegates mean?
+Are there more delegates?*

+**A: Only the top 51 delegates with the most most are allowed to forge/validate/secure the Ark Network.
+It is up to the community to keep the most trusted/honest delegates in charge of doing so.
+This creates a democracy of sorts, giving power to the Ark holders.**

+*Q: Can I vote for 2 delegates at the same time with 1 wallet?*

+**A: No. You can only vote for 1 delegate with each wallet.
+1 Ark = 1 Vote for 1 Delegate.
+This system ensures individuals with large amounts of Ark cannot act maliciously by voting for multiple delegates with one wallet.**

 *Q: When can I expect payment from my delegate?*

 **A: Payment from your delegate depends on various things like the amount of Ark you're staking and their payout frequency and minimum payout amount.
 You can learn more about this in the delegate proposals subreddit.
-Link provided in Appendix.**
+Link provided in [Appendix](#appen).**

 *Q: If I am voting for a delegate can I still send or use my Ark or is it ‘locked’ up?
 Do I keep my Ark when I vote?*